fix/lips/Template.md

-# LIP 001 : YOUR LIP TITLE
+# LIP XXX : TITLE of the LIP

 ##Authors
 author1, way-to-identify-you